sal55/langs/q-python.md

    var abc              # not exported global var def       # exported
 ```
-In Python, all such names are visible from any module that imports this one.
+In Python, all such variables, types anf functions are visible from any module that imports this one.

 #### Numeric Separators